-Individuals 55 or over with LIF holdings of less than 50% of the Yearly Maximum Pensionable Earnings (YMPE, 50% = $27,450 in 2016) will be able to wind up their accounts with the option to convert to a tax-deferred savings vehicle, such as an RRSP or RRIF.
+Individuals 55 or over with a total value of all assets in all of their locked-in RRSPs, Restricted locked-in RRSPs, LIFs, and RLIFs totalling less than 50% of the Yearly Maximum Pensionable Earnings (YMPE, 50% = $32,450 in 2022) will be able to wind up their accounts with the option to convert to a tax-deferred savings vehicle, such as an RRSP or RRIF.

 Individuals 55 or older will be entitled to a one-time conversion of up to 50% of holdings value into a tax-deferred savings vehicle with no maximum withdrawal limits.
 If the funds are transferred to the locked-in funds owner's own RRSP or RRIF, this does not require contribution room, and the owner is not taxed until the funds are later withdrawn from the RRSP or RRIF.

 On the website of the Office of Superintendent of Financial Institutions (OSFI), it is stated that the unlocked funds can be transferred to any RRSP or RRIF, not necessarily one belonging to the holder of the locked-in funds.
 This statement just confuses the issue, because a transfer to someone else is the same as a taxable withdrawal and subsequent gift.